Generic selectors

 Covenants are binding agreements between two or more parties.
 A covenant is established whenever two or more parties swear oaths to each other to fulfill or perform certain actions, services, or deeds.
 A covenant is the formal record of the oaths made between parties.
 Covenants can be between people or with God.
 Since all oaths are witnessed by and under the jurisdiction of God, all covenants likewise fall under His jurisdiction whether they are with other people or with Him.

-There are a number covenants recorded in the Bible and, without exception, all of them are established upon the sworn oaths of the parties involved.
-This also holds true for all covenants with God[15]:
+There are a number of covenants recorded in the Bible and, without exception, all of them are established upon the sworn oaths of the parties involved.
+This also holds true for all covenants with God[18]:

-DEUTERONOMY 29:12-15 That thou shouldest enter into covenant with the LORD thy God, and into His oath, which the LORD thy God maketh with thee this day: 13 That He may establish thee to day for a people unto himself, and that He may be unto thee a God, as He hath said unto thee, and as He hath sworn unto thy fathers, to Abraham, to Isaac, and to Jacob.
-14 Neither with you only do I make this covenant and this oath; 15 But with him that standeth here with us this day before the LORD our God, and also with him that is not here with us this day:
+DEUTERONOMY 29:12-15 “that you may enter into covenant with the LORD your God, and into His oath, which the LORD your God makes with you today, 13 “that He may establish you today as a people for Himself, and that He may be God to you, just as He has spoken to you, and just as He has sworn to your fathers, to Abraham, Isaac, and Jacob.
+14 “I make this covenant and this oath, not with you alone, 15 “but with him who stands here with us today before the LORD our God, as well as with him who is not here with us today.

-JEREMIAH 11:10 They are turned back to the iniquities of their forefathers, which refused to hear my words; and they went after other gods to serve them: the house of Israel and the house of Judah have broken My covenant which I made with their fathers.
+JEREMIAH 11:10 “They have turned back to the iniquities of their forefathers who refused to hear My words, and they have gone after other gods to serve them; the house of Israel and the house of Judah have broken My covenant which I made with their fathers.”

-JEREMIAH 31:31-32 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: 32 Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which My covenant they brake, although I was an Husband unto them, saith the LORD:
+JEREMIAH 31:31-32 “Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and with the house of Judah– 32 “not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the LORD.

-It is vital to understand that no covenant exists without sworn oaths.
+It is vital to understand that no covenant can exist without sworn oaths.
 In fact, no relationship exists between people and God outside of a covenant.
-This applies especially to the New Covenant which is established through the blood of Jesus Christ and is the foundation of an eternal relationship with God the Father[16].
+This applies especially to the New Covenant which is established through the blood of Jesus Christ and is the foundation of an eternal relationship with God the Father[19].
 In truth, everyone who partakes of the Passover must drink wine representing the BLOOD of that covenant:

-MATTHEW 26:28 For this is My [Jesus Christ’s] blood, the blood of the New Covenant, which is poured out for many for the remission of sins.
+MATTHEW 26:28 “For this is My [Jesus Christ’s] blood of the New Covenant, which is shed for many for the remission of sins.

 But, in fact, all covenants require sworn oaths including those between people, the most common of which are marital covenants.
 Marriage between a man and woman is founded upon a marital covenant established by oaths sworn to each other that are witnessed by God.
 They are solemn promises to love, be faithful, and trust each other until death.